ryan-lab-duke/gds-applications-site/book/_build/html/_sources/final-project/initialize.md

 * Click the big green **Add people** button and add the other team members using their **GitHub usernames**

-## Everyone: clone repository
+## Everyone: Add SSH key and install `git`

+At this stage, we may need to setup **SSH (Secure Shell Protocol)**.
+We can do this by first generating a new **SHH key** following these [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=mac)

+Then add the new SSH key to our GitHub account following these [instructions](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-All team members should now install `git` by following these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Once installed:
+Then install `git` by following these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

+## Everyone: Clone repository

+Once we have generated a local SSH key and added it to our account, all team members should **clone** the repository to their local machine.

 * Copy the **SSH URL** of the new repository by clicking the big green **<> Code** button